-She sailed and painted throughout The Caribbean, Bahamas and Central America.
-With her husband, Steven Schaefer, part of each year is spent on a small farm in Old Myakka, a cottage in the Village of Longboat Key and with family on a ranch in Montana.
-A life altering month in Cuba was the apex of 2012.
+She sailed and painted throughout the Caribbean, Bahamas and Central America.
+Jean spends part of each year on a small farm in Old Myakka, a cottage in the Village of Longboat Key.
+The other half of the year she spends with family on a ranch in Montana.

 — Mark Ormond, former senior curator Ringling Museum of Art

 “When you think of outdoor painting- that famous starting point for Impressionism-abstract art doesn’t fit the picture.
 Yet the way Blackburn renders the land, it looks less like a landscape and more like abstract expressionist painting.